solpyro/AdventOfCode2021/ReadMe.md

 A quick check of the test data in excel shows that I need to be looking for the median average, not the mean.
 A quick google reminded me that python has useful libraries, before I try to roll my own median algorithm, so I'll just import `statistics` and write a one-liner function.
 Totalling the moves to the median place is also easy.

+With the changes in fuel consumption, it seems the median is a better fit.
+Since I've got `statistics` imported, I'll use their method, rather than impementing my own loop.
+Also the fuel increase appears to be a triangle number, so I can calculate the costs of a given move with `n(n+1)/2`.
+That's my first **wrong anwer** of the year.
+Checking the subreddit for clues, I heeded [u/kroppeb](https://www.reddit.com/r/adventofcode/comments/rars4g/2021_day_7_why_do_these_values_work_spoilers/hnk7n2z/)'s advice that the mean finds the best result for n<sup>2</sup>, not `n(n+1)/2`.
+After a quick check of every result for the test data, I can be confident at least that the results are continuous, and there should be just one minimum value.
+Either I start from the beginning and wait until I hit the min value, or I can try a binary search somehow...

+### Techniques leared

+- Incrementor: `+=`
+    - Not exactly learning, but when I couldn't use `++` I assumed `+=` was also off limits, until I saw a python snippet today
+- `statistics` library probably has some other useful things

 ## Day 8: ???

 ## Day 9: ???